Guided Group Tour

 DAY 08: TEHRAN – KASHAN

 This morning we drive south into Iran’s desert interior, skirting the harsh, inhospitable Dasht-e Kavir desert that covers much of the central and southeast part of the country.
 Our destination today is Kashan, an oasis town where carpet, silk and textile weaving are the traditional crafts.
 It was from Kashan that the Three Wise Men reputedly started their epic journey to Bethlehem, underlying the historical importance of this ancient trade town.
 Overnight Kashan.

 Today we will visit some of the finest traditional houses in Iran, including Khan-e Abbasian, and Khan-e Boroujerdi.
 Then to the Sultan Mir Ahmed Hammam, a beautiful bathhouse built 450 years ago.
-After lunch we will visit the exquisite Bagh-e-Fin (Fin Garden), Iran’s oldest surviving garden dating from the 16th century, and the bazaar.
+After lunch we will visit the exquisite Bagh-e-Fin (Fin Garden), Iran’s oldest surviving garden dating from the 16th century.
 Rest of the afternoon at leisure.
 Overnight Kashan.

 After breakfast we drive to Natanz, a quiet mountain town which was a favoured hunting spot for the Safavid kings.
 Here we will visit the Masjid-e-Jameh, one of the finest mosques in Iran with a particularly impressive 13th century portal and decorated with sublime blue tiles and Islamic calligraphy.
 Continue on to Na’in, a small town famous for its Persian carpets and high quality textiles.
 Afternoon visit to the Friday Mosque, and the Ethnographic Museum inside Pirnia House, once the home of a wealthy carpet merchant, and a beautiful example of a Safavid-period private home.
 Overnight Na’in.